Event Phone: Need Support call 910 446 3337

 - Eligible fish sizes are based on Gulf of Mexico Federal Rules, all lengths are minimum required:

-- Snapper - 16” minimum overall for Mutton, 12” all other snapper overall.
-Cubera, Mangrove, Dog, Schoolmaster, Yellowtail (NO lanes, beeliners, mahogany, queen, No red snapper.)
+- Snapper - 16” minimum overall for Mutton, Red Snapper 16" minimum which may be included if the season permits.
+12” all other snapper overall.
+Gray (Mangrove), Cubera, Dog, Schoolmaster, Yellowtail.
+(NO lanes, beeliners, mahogany, queen .)

 - Hogfish - 12” minimum to fork.

-- Spiny/Shovel Lobster - 3” minimum on carapace for spiny No weighing of broken off parts, no holes in
+- Spiny/Shovel Lobster - 3” minimum on carapace for spiny.
+No weighing of broken off parts, no holes in any part of lobster.

 - Sheepshead - 12” minimum overall.